NCCloud/metadata-reflector/CONTRIBUTING.md

 ### Technical Requirements

 * Must follow [Golang best practices](https://go.dev/doc/effective_go)
-* Must pass CI jobs for linting.
+* Must pass the CI job for linting.
 Please run `make lint` in the root of the project to know if the project complies with the requirements.
+* New code must be covered by tests and pass the corresponding CI job.
+Please run `make test` in the root of the project.
 * All changes require reviews from the responsible organization members before the merge.

 Once changes have been merged, the release will be done by the responsible organization members.